Bill expands definition of treason in Russia

 The bill, which is expected to pass in Parliament, would expand the definition of treason to include damaging Russia's constitutional order, sovereignty or territorial integrity.

-act against the state as treason, a crime punishable by up to 20 years in prison.
+That, critics said, would essentially let the authorities interpret any act against the state as treason, a crime punishable by up to 20 years in prison.

 comments powered by Disqus

 - Tea Party support linked to educational segregation, new study shows

 - Agreement aims to protect North Shore wrecks from looters

 - Award-Winning Filmmaker Kevin McCann to Produce the First Film about the Easter Rising in Ireland

 - It's official: 2014 AHA election results are in

 - In new book UC Berkeley historian Waldo E. Martin, Jr. takes Black Panther Party's point of view